Intel-bigdata/OAP/docs/Developer-Guide.md

 #### Building

-If you use "prepare_oap_env.sh" to install GCC, or your GCC is not installed in the default path, please export CC (and CXX) before calling maven.
+If you use `install-compile-time-dependencies.sh` or `prepare_oap_env.sh` to install GCC, or your GCC is not installed in the default path, please export CC (and CXX) before calling maven.
 ```shell script
 export CXX=$OAPHOME/dev/thirdparty/gcc7/bin/g++
 export CC=$OAPHOME/dev/thirdparty/gcc7/bin/gcc